pegesund/clojureranker/README.md

 If you think creating a leningen project is overkill, you can also do use the "load-file" parameter which should point to an absolute file path.

-The plugin will the a load-file on this file at startup
+The plugin will the a load-file on this file at startup.

 ### Solr configuration